Saturday, July 26, 2025

 During this year's Days of Play, Myst and Riven were revealed.
 These are point and click puzzle games that first came out on PC before being ported to consoles.
 They may not be on my wish list, but they at least have silent logos and to my knowledge, since playing retro games is considered a break from playing modern games, playing Myst and Riven is considered to be a break from playing violent video games.

 Desiring to revisit games from our childhood is what makes Sony being kings of the gaming industry in their time on their first two consoles so interesting and special.
 Our desire has been fulfilled by PlayStation Plus Premium and its ever growing classics catalog.
-That became the heart that revived classic gaming, especially for PS1 games since they aren't on PS Now.
-The golden age of PlayStation is back, with the PS1 being the shadiest like Bob Burgers' first season and the Simpsons' 12 seasons.
-They are the golden age ones.
-Since the PS6 and Sony's new handheld console are in the works, it's likely that we can continue using PS Plus Premium and play retro games on these new and upcoming consoles.
+Like Nintendo Classics on the Switch, that revived classic gaming, especially for PS1 games since they weren't on PS Now.
+I'll be looking forward to re-experiencing the original Crash and Spyro trilogies' polygon models and charm.

 Speaking of becoming the heart, Marvel Tōkon: Fighting Souls became the new heart of the FGC to surprise the community after Arc System Works is leading the way of the development of their Marvel fighter.
 I have the link to the post about it, so go check it out if you're interested.